Experienced in Every Type of DUI Charge in CA

 When Can an Officer Pull You Over for a DUI in California?

 One of the fastest ways for the prosecution to lose a case is for them to be stripped of their evidence by it being rendered inadmissible.
-One of the surefire ways for a Santa Rosa DUI attorney to render evidence as inadmissible in a DUI case is to prove that the stop was unlawful.
+One of the surefire ways for a Santa Rosa DUI attorney to render evidence as inadmissible in a driving under the influence (DUI) case is to prove that the stop was unlawful.
 But this is when matters begin to get complicated.
-When is a stop unlawful?
-What reasons must a police officer have when pulling you over on suspicion of a DUI?

 Probable Cause in Santa Rosa DUI Cases